 For Up Hill (Away from the house) traffic, a traffic light is placed just up from the turning triangle.
+See ("c" traffic light for uphill traffic) on the diagram.
 This light will normally be RED.
 At strategic locations in the yard, near where drivers might enter their car are several push buttons.
 A press on any of these is a bid for "right of way" up the hill.

 If the Red light is flashing, that indicates "Car coming down the hill".

 There are two possible system responses to a button push when the red light is flashing.